Hidden Gems in Mexico: Best Vacation Spots (Recommended by a Mexican!)

 Puerto Vallarta, my beautiful hometown, is located on the West Coast of Mexico, in the state of Jalisco.
 It boasts picturesque beaches, scenic mountains, a lively nightlife, a rich cultural scene, and plenty of resorts.

-While here, explore the Old Town, where “El Malecon” is, a seaside promenade lined with shops, restaurants, and sculptures.
-You can also partake in a assortment of outdoor adventures, such as hiking one of the many mountains in the area, ziplining through the lush forest, or participating in one of the many water sports.
+There are many things to do in Puerto Vallarta, you can start by exploring the Old Town, where “El Malecon” is, a seaside promenade lined with shops, restaurants, and sculptures.
+You can also partake in an assortment of outdoor adventures, such as hiking one of the many mountains in the area, ziplining through the lush forest, or participating in one of the many water sports.
 From surfing, kite surfing, paddleboarding, and kayaking to scuba diving and snorkeling, some prime locations for the latter include: Los Arcos and Las Caletas.

 During the months of December to March, you can go whale watching.
 An activity I did every year growing up.
 These gentle giants (humpback whales) have a place in my heart, and watching them in their natural habitat, swimming, jumping and taking care of their calves is an unforgettable experience that will last a lifetime.
-I recommend booking a private tour.
+I recommend you book a private tour for a more special experience.

 Do not forget to try some delicious fresh seafood, drink some margaritas and listen to Mariachi music, all while enjoying a stunning sunset!